esantan-ibm/agentic-ai-bootcamp/customer-risk-summary/README.md

 ![tests](images/test-agent.png)

-You can expand each response's reasoning to verify the proper tools are being called.
+You can expand each the response reasonings to verify the proper tools are being called.

 ![reasoning](images/agent-reasoning.png)